 Along with this request, there are also ads throughout the page, and several affiliate links.
 It’s all too much and it becomes apparent that the only reason that page exists is to make money, not help out the reader.

-Find Which Monetization Efforts are Right for You
+#6 – Find The Monetization Method Right for You

 When it comes to picking monetization methods for your website, there’s no one right answer.
 It will depend on the type of website you’re running, who your target audience is, and how much work you’re willing to put into it.